jithinrajtk/py-video-editor/README.md

 ## Usage
 ### Steps
-* Add files to the same location and reffer their names while running the program.Dont forget to include the extension</br>
+* Add the video files to the same location and reffer their names while running the program</br>
+** PS: Dont forget to include the extension</br>
 * Run `$ python videoeditor.py`

 ### Acknowledgements